tl-its-umich-edu/canvas-update-job/README.md

         ]
     }
 ```

+1. Create Canvas Developer API key.
+Because this is intended to be run only on test you can check "Test Cluster Only".
+This needs to be run in **production** first and you'll need to wait a few weeks for it to populate to test/beta.
+1. Assign the scopes you need
+1. The url probably needs to be production, if you set this up in test/beta it will be erased on the next refresh.
+1. Populate the values in this configuration file and save it.
+1. redirect_uri can be most things but this example URI is something that will give a response.
+1. After you've created this file, run the canvas_oauth.py in util and go through the steps to get canvas_token.json

 * `canvas_token.json`
 This is file contains the access and refresh token json from the `util/canvas_oauth.py` script.
 Use "as-is".
 You'll want to run this against production Canvas first, then it will also be available in test/beta.